asencerg/AIS-Vessel-Proximity-Detection-Map-Aegean-Sea/README.md

 ## Overview

-An interactive geospatial analytics project that visualizes simulated vessel collision proximity (near-collision) events using synthetic AIS (Automatic Identification System) data derived from real-world maritime activity.
-Using Folium, the system maps vessel trajectories in the Aegean Sea and highlights high-risk proximity encounters with geospatial routes and warning markers.
+An interactive geospatial analytics project exploring synthetic vessel proximity (near-collision) events using AIS (Automatic Identification System) data modeled on real-world maritime behavior.
+The map visualizes vessel trajectories in the Aegean Sea and highlights simulated high-risk encounters based on spatial and temporal convergence.

-This open-source project is designed to showcase geospatial data engineering skills in maritime analytics and interactive map development.
+As vessel traffic intensifies in constrained or geopolitically sensitive regions, proximity detection and maritime situational awareness have become critical topics in logistics safety, environmental risk, and regional stability.
+This project demonstrates how open synthetic AIS data and spatial visualization tools can be used to support exploratory analysis of maritime traffic patterns and potential collision scenarios.

+Built using Python and Folium, the system combines lightweight geospatial mapping with timestamped proximity markers and animated replay of selected high-risk encounters.

 ---